zetareticoli/zetareticoli/README.md

 # Hi, I'm Francesco

+I'm a Product Designer who codes.

-I serve as Senior Product Designer for the Italian Department for Digital Transformation.
+Actually working for the Italian Department for Digital Transformation.
 My role involves curating the **Italian Government Design System** and designing products to improve the **citizen** **experience**.

 Over the past 15 years, I have worked as a digital designer for diverse companies, from large organizations to small startups, leading teams and projects.